Are you planning on doing a Hiroshima day trip from Osaka or Kyoto? Great, we are here to help.

-As the first victim of the catastrophe that happened here in World War II, Hiroshima is a city filled with memories of the terrible things humans can do.
-A visit to Hiroshima is humbling and eye-widening, and one of the most unique experiences in Japan.
+As the Ground Zero for the first atomic bomb during World War II, Hiroshima is a city filled with memories of the terrible things humans can do.
+A visit to Hiroshima is humbling and eye-widening, yet one of the most unique experiences in Japan.

 In our guide, we will teach you how to get to Hiroshima, what to do on your day trip, and what type of food to try in Hiroshima!